Address

 History and facilities

 KLRS was established in 1961 by Walter Wood and the Arctic Institute of North America.
 Wood had been mapping, photographing, and collecting climate data in the area since 1935.
-The station has evolved from a few tents beside a military airstrip to a comfortable base camp providing support for several satellite field camps.
-Up to 30 researchers can use the facility at a time (from April to September).
+The station has evolved from a few tents beside a military airstrip to a comfortable base camp providing support for a variety of field research.
+Facilities include a mess hall with kitchen staff, washhouse, laboratories, storage space, and cabin accommodations.
+During full operations (April to September), up to 40 guests can be hosted at a time.

 General research and databases